“Black ink and white paper,” Ehlo drawled out dramatically. “This is what I call a guaranteed contract.”

 The others turned to Qiao Qiao, waiting for her to elaborate.

-“We already toast on that one thousands of times.”
+“We already toast on that one thousand times.”

 “So?”
 Ehlo jumped in, contradicting her on purpose.

 “So let’s try something else.”